Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 How can organizations continuously improve their cloud security after a penetration test?

 Organizations can improve cloud security by implementing continuous monitoring, regularly updating security policies, conducting frequent security audits, and staying informed about emerging threats and trends.
-Utilizing AWS tools like CloudWatch and GuardDuty can help in maintaining ongoing security vigilance.
+Utilizing AWS tools like CloudWatch and GuardDuty can help maintain ongoing security vigilance.